isabella232/laserfiche-sharepoint-integration/index.md

 # Working with the Laserfiche SharePoint Integration

+## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE

+## Introduction

+Laserfiche SharePoint Integration comprises of three web parts:

+- The Save to Laserfiche web part:
-Laserfiche SharePoint Integration allows users to save documents from a SharePoint Online site to a Laserfiche Cloud Repository.
+This web part allows users to export files directly from SharePoint to Laserfiche.
+It provides the essential functionality of the Laserfiche SharePoint Integration.
+Options when saving a document to Laserfiche are:
-Features include:
-- Saving documents and metadata
+  - Save a copy to Laserfiche
-- Browsing a Laserfiche Cloud Repository from within a SharePoint page
+  - Save to Laserfiche and delete from SharePoint
-- Replacing a SharePoint document with a link to the corresponding archived Laserfiche Repository document
+  - Save to Laserfiche and replace SharePoint document with a link to Laserfiche

+- Repository Explorer web part: This web part provides a view to browse the content of a Laserfiche cloud repository and open documents in Laserfiche Web Client.

+- The Admin Configuration web part: This web part is used to customize how the Save to Laserfiche behaves by configuring mappings between SharePoint and Laserfiche metadata and defining "save to" folder.